 Computational Toxicology SS Yves Alarie Diversity Award for Trainees and Young Investigators

-The Yves Alarie Scholarship Fund of the Society of Toxicology (SOT) Endowment was established in July 2019 by his students, friends, colleagues, and family.
+The Yves Alarie Endowment Fund of the Society of Toxicology (SOT) was established in July 2019 by his students, friends, colleagues, and family.
 Dr. Alarie, a longtime member of the SOT, has made significant contributions to the fields of inhalation toxicology and computational toxicology.
 During his career as a Professor at the University of Pittsburgh, he advised, trained, encouraged, and supported many students in the field of toxicology.
-A monetary award of $2,500 will be given to a motivated trainee or young investigator from an under-represented group that is working in the field of computational toxicology and shares Dr. Alarie’s passion for science.
+A monetary award of at least $2,500 will be given to a motivated trainee or young investigator from an under-represented group that is working in the field of computational toxicology and shares Dr. Alarie’s passion for science.
 The award must be used for the professional development of the trainee/young investigator including research, travel and/or registration to a scientific meeting or training (e.g., leadership or science).

 Applicants for the Award are not precluded from applying for travel support or other SOT Awards outside of the CTSS.
 Winners of the Yves Alarie Diversity Award are not eligible to apply for the award over consecutive calendar years.

 - Enrollment in a doctoral or a postdoctoral program in the field of toxicology or a closely related discipline, with evidence of career advancement or an early investigator conducting research in the field of toxicology or a closely related discipline, that has been working in academia, industry, government, or other organizations for less than five years.
 Those working for a governmental agency should get approval from their agency to accept the award prior to applying.

 - Current SOT member (any category of membership)

 - Preference will be given to current CTSS members or those that have applied to be a CTSS member.